 - Approve the representation, membership and leadership requirements of its standing and ad hoc subcommittees;

-- Collaborate with the Chief Academic Officer and other consultants to identify faculty for key curricular leadership positions (e.g., Block, Thread and Clerkship Directors, Society Directors);
+- Collaborate with the Associate Dean of Curricular Affairs and other consultants to identify faculty for key curricular leadership positions (e.g., Block, Thread, Clerkship, Society, Elective, and Discipline Directors);

 - Establish systems for reporting contemporary data to the Committee regarding the ongoing quality of educational program and the degree to which its objectives are supported (e.g., annual reports, review reports);

-- Require and approve standards for instruction including, but not limited to, weekly hour limits for instructional methods (e.g., lectures, team learning, CBI), instructional experiences (e.g., labs, clinical rotations; patient encounters), and pedagogical congruency of methods with respect to student preparedness;
+- Require and approve standards for instruction including, but not limited to, weekly hour limits for instructional methods (e.g., lectures, team learning, Case-Based Instruction (CBI), instructional experiences (e.g., labs, clinical rotations; patient encounters), and pedagogical congruency of methods with respect to student preparedness;

 - Review and grant prior approval for all credit bearing courses and experiences offered at all sites;